 Why most alarms won’t work with an external turbo timer.

-The turbo timers job is to hold the ignition on after the ignition key has been removed to allow the engine to keep running whilst the turbo cools down.
+The turbo timers job is to hold the ignition on after the ignition key has been removed.
+This allows the engine to keep running whilst the turbo cools down.

-There are a number of alarms that have a built in turbo timer, for example the Autowatch 446RLi Premium has a programmable option that will keep your engine running for either 1 or 3 minutes after you take the key out of the ignition (assuming the ignition has been on for more then 3 minutes) and allow you to arm the alarm.
-If the alarm is triggered then the car will stall and instantly become immobilised.
+There are a number of alarms that have a built-in turbo timer.
+For example, the Autowatch 446RLi Premium has a programmable option that will keep your engine running for either 1 or 3 minutes after you take the key out of the ignition (assuming the ignition has been on for more than 3 minutes).
+The alarm can be armed whilst the engine is still running.
+If the alarm is triggered the car will stall and instantly become immobilised.

 The Dynatron/Cyclops 3 series and 7 series also have a timer chip (Note: Turbo Timer Chip is currently unavailable) that can be added to make the alarm work as a turbo timer and like the Autowatch gives you the option of stopping the timer with the remote control.

-Mongoose and AVS also offer a similar set ups but I’m not going to waste time on these as I simply don’t recommend them.
+Mongoose and AVS also offer similar setups but I’m not going to waste time on these as I simply don’t recommend them.

 Advanced Solutions without Compromise

 If you wish to use your own Turbo Timer then combining a Remote Upgrade alarm with a separate immobiliser is the ideal solution.
-It requires an additional switching relay to the ignition which prevents the from arming whilst he key is in the ignition, yet can be armed as normal whilst the timer is running.
+It requires an additional switching relay to the ignition which prevents it from arming whilst the key is in the ignition.
+Once the key os out of the ignition the alarm can be armed as normal whilst the timer is running.

 It makes for a super clean install with minimal clutter on your key ring.
-Both the Alarm and immobiliser are about as good as you can get so if you are not on a tight budget then I can’t recommend this combination enough.
+Both the Alarm and immobiliser are about as good as you can get.
+If you are not on a tight budget then I can’t recommend this combination enough.